Master in Special Education, Applied Behavior Analysis (ABA) Track

 Nationally Accredited

-Spring 2023 was the final admission period for the current program offering.
-New candidates interested in pursuing this type of pathway during this pause in our admissions can visit the Verified Course Sequence directory for alternative program options: https://www.abainternational.org/vcs/directory.aspx
+New candidates interested in pursuing a Behavior Analyst Certification Board certification during this pause in our admissions can visit the Verified Course Sequence directory for alternative program options: https://www.abainternational.org/vcs/directory.aspx

 Who should consider this program?

 This program is for those who already have a bachelor’s degree and are interested in the field of applied behavior analysis.
-Candidates enrolled in the MEd SPED + BCBA®-Track or the MEd SPED + Extensive Support Needs-Track program will need access to employment or volunteer experiences in the field working directly with individuals warranting ABA supports to be able to carry out applied projects.
+Candidates will need access to employment or volunteer experiences in the field working directly with individuals warranting ABA supports to be able to carry out applied projects and practical supervised fieldwork.
 Candidates may be working in the field as practitioners from a variety of fields; examples include but are not limited to:

 • Clinical Psychologists